The Odyssey of Funk & Popular Music

-The Odyssey Of Funk & Popular Music (also referred to as Vol. 1) is an album by Lester Bowie's Brass Fantasy recorded for the Atlantic label in 1997.
-It is the eighth and final album by Bowie's Brass Fantasy group and features performances by Bowie, Vincent Chancey, Gary Valente, Joshua Roseman, Louis Bonilla, Ravi Best, Gerald Brezel, Joseph Gollehon, Bob Stewart, Victor See Yuen and Vinnie Johnson.
+The Odyssey Of Funk & Popular Music (also referred to as Vol. 1) is an album by Lester Bowie's Brass Fantasy, recorded for the Atlantic label in 1997.
+It is the eighth album by Bowie's Brass Fantasy group, and the final album by Bowie issued in his lifetime.
+(When The Spirit Returns, recorded at the same sessions, was issued in 2003.)
+It features performances by Bowie, Vincent Chancey, Gary Valente, Josh Roseman, Louis Bonilla, Ravi Best, Gerald Brezel, Joseph Gollehon, Bob Stewart, Victor See Yuen and Vinnie Johnson.

 Reception

-The Allmusic review by Richard S. Ginell states "At the very least, the brasses sound fresh and interested in what they're doing, so there is pleasure to be had here".
+The AllMusic review by Richard S. Ginell states, "At the very least, the brasses sound fresh and interested in what they're doing, so there is pleasure to be had here".